X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Related Work

 \section{Related Work}

 \paragraph{Probing LLM Capability} Large language models have demonstrated remarkable proficiency in solving complex academic and STEM-related problems, achieving human-level performance on rigorous university-level examinations~\cite{Drori2023FromHuman}.
 Despite these successes, a growing body of work investigates the underlying capabilities of these models by probing reasoning beyond aggregate accuracy metrics~\cite{ZHAO2025beyondaccuracy}.
 Dziri et al.~\citep{dziri2023faith} study the limits of transformer models for compositional reasoning, model multi-step reasoning tasks as computation graphs, and show that performance can degrade sharply as compositional complexity increases.
 Their results suggest that transformer models often rely on surface-level pattern matching rather than systematic composition, leading to brittle generalization under increased structural demands.
 Complementary to analyses based on task complexity, Bai et al.~\citep{bai2025} examine how reasoning behaviors vary across training stages and capability dimensions.
 They show that different post-training strategies induce qualitatively different generalization behaviors: while some fine-tuning methods preserve structured reasoning abilities, others increasingly cause models to rely on surface statistical patterns.
 A recent extensive data-driven survey~\cite{kostikova2025lllmsdatadrivensurveyevolving} confirms that reasoning failures remain the most prominent limitation of LLMs.
 Understanding these failures requires exploring the ``knowledge boundaries'' of LLMs, as models often exhibit limitations in memorizing and utilizing knowledge, which in turn lead to untruthful or inaccurate responses~\cite{li2025knowledgeboundarylargelanguage}.
 To systematically probe logical reasoning independent of domain knowledge, holistic benchmarks like LogiEval~\cite{liu2025evaluatinglogicalreasoningabilities} have been introduced, revealing that fundamental reasoning bottlenecks persist regardless of model scale.
 Furthermore, targeted evaluation frameworks such as LogicAsker~\cite{wan2024logicasker} adopt propositional and predicate logic to systematically expose vulnerabilities, demonstrating that LLMs struggle with specific logic rules and fail to perform consistent logical derivations, often memorizing patterns rather than genuinely learning the underlying rules.
 To address these limitations, the field is increasingly exploring the use of formal languages and verification methodologies to guide and assess LLM reasoning.
+Our work further advances this line of inquiry by explicitly operationalizing reasoning capacity as a function of extractable task structure, rather than treating compositionality or training strategy as implicit factors.